 Vitamin E is a fat soluble antioxidant.
 In living systems, vitamins C and E can regenerate each other and thus potentiate each others antioxidant effects.
 While the capacity of vitamin E to protect vitamin C from oxidation in a water solution is relatively modest, vitamin E enhances the antioxidant effects of vitamin C when they are co-applied to the skin.
 Therefore, even if some of the vitamin C in a product is degraded, the remainder works better in the presence of vitamin E. Studies indicate that the combination of vitamins C and E provide better protection from UV-induced damage than either vitamin alone.
 On the other hand, vitamin E appears to have little effect on the ability of vitamin C to stimulate the synthesis of collagen.

-Apply liberly over the entire face, neck and other areas that are expose to sun light at least thirty minutes before sun exposire or as directed by your dermatologist or costmetologist.
+Apply liberally over the entire face, neck and other areas that are expose to sun light at least thirty minutes before sun exposure or as directed by your dermatologist or cosmetologist.

 improve quality of skin, leave the skin supple and healthy